Women’s Hair Loss and Alopecia

 Is Finasteride safe for women’s hair loss?

 Finasteride is an FDA-approved treatment for hair loss, meaning that it has undergone rigorous clinical studies, which have shown that the treatment is safe and effective for its intended use.
 Before undergoing treatment with Finasteride, be sure to inform your healthcare provider if you have any allergies to medications, liver problems, are pregnant, or wish to become pregnant.
-Finasteride has been shown to lead to birth defects and should be avoided by pregnant women in any form.
+Finasteride has been shown to lead to congenital disabilities and should be avoided by pregnant women in any form.

 Rogaine, the brand name for the topical hair loss medication Minoxidil, is an FDA-approved treatment to combat hair loss in men and women.
-The treatment must be applied to the scalp every day to see an improvement in hair thickness and may cause skin irritation, changes in hair color and texture, and may leave a residue on the hair.
+The treatment must be applied to the scalp every day to see an improvement in hair thickness, which may cause skin irritation, changes in hair color and texture, and may leave a residue on the hair.
 As a result, Dr. Green will often recommend patients try the oral version of Minoxidil, which is effective at increasing hair thickness and volume without irritation to the skin.
-Alternatively, Dr. Green recommends MGSKINLABs’ Hair Revitalizing Serum for Women, which contains 7% minoxidil for hair-revitalizing results.
+Alternatively, Dr. Green recommends MGSKINLAB’s Hair Revitalizing Serum for Women, which contains 7% minoxidil for hair-revitalizing results.

 Do DHT blockers work for women’s hair loss?

-DHT blockers, such as Finasteride and Dutasteride are effective at reducing hair loss by restricting the conversion of the hormone testosterone into the androgen hormone dihydrotestosterone, known as DHT.
+DHT blockers, such as Finasteride and Dutasteride, are effective at reducing hair loss by restricting the conversion of the hormone testosterone into the androgen hormone dihydrotestosterone, known as DHT.
 When present in the body, DHT can bind to the hair follicles, restricting new hair growth and causing the hair to appear thinner.
 Oral hair loss medications such as Finasteride and Dutasteride prevent DHT from forming in the body, which protects new hair growth.

 What are the best vitamins for women’s hair loss?
 What are the best supplements?